techreturners/introduction-to-test-doubles-java/activities/activity_2.md

 ☑️ Pick one test scenario and use the `Arrange, Act, Assert` structure to help you write your test
 - Start with your assertion first to identify what you are checking for

 ☑️ Identify any external dependencies your SUT has, you can consider using one of the Test Doubles to substitute in for these

+☑️ A Dummy is a test double.
+It is an object that is there to make the code run, it doesn’t do anything.
+Dummies can be used in place of when you’re trying to pass parameters into your function/object.